youzow3/onnx_rwkv/README.md

 ## Supported Data Types

-Fully fp32 only.
-I want to implement bf16, and fp16/fp32 mixed too.
+* fp32
+* fp16/fp32 mixed
+* bf16

 ## NOTE

 I used Python 3.12 for this script.

 Lots of implementation problem exists.
-Because of this, I checked only RWKV-7 G1 0.1b (and it worked).
+Because of this, I checked only RWKV-7 G1 with fp32 on CPU.
+0.1b, 1.5b, and 2.9b are worked with cli-chat.

 Example code in C is available at cli-chat/.